 Bursting with cherry tomatoes, artichoke hearts, baby spinach, salami, black olives, and mozzarella balls, this concoction is dressed in a tangy dressing seasoned with a garlic clove, a pinch of red pepper flakes, and Italian seasoning all spun into a mix of aromatic olive oil and red wine vinegar.
 And it will only take you about 20 minutes to put it together!

 THIS is going to be your new favorite dessert.
-Not the most calorically conscious as it is chockful of heavy cream, sugar, whole milk, cream cheese, bananas, Nilla Wafers, and Cool Whip but…make a couple for your guests and save a slab for your diet cheat day.
-With some disposable pie tins, 20 minutes of prep time, and then an overnight in the frig, you will create quite the banana buzz with this culinary confection.
+Not for the most calorically conscious as it is chockful of heavy cream, sugar, whole milk, cream cheese, bananas, Nilla Wafers, and Cool Whip but… make a couple for your guests and save a slab for your diet cheat day.
+With some disposable pie tins, 20 minutes of prep time, and then an overnight in the fridge, you will create quite the banana buzz with this culinary confection.